 Managing Director, Asia

-Prior to joining Blackmores in May 2009, Peter was one of Australia’s most senior trade diplomats working with the Australian Trade Commission in China, Taiwan, and Hong Kong.
-He also spent several years in Fiji as the Trade & Investment Director of the South Pacific Forum Secretariat and served as the South Pacific Expert Adviser on trade development to the UN Conference on Trade and Development and the UN Commission for Sustainable Development.
-Peter speaks fluent Mandarin-Chinese.
+Prior to joining Blackmores in 2009, Peter was one of Australia’s most senior trade diplomats working with the Australian Trade Commission in China, Taiwan, and Hong Kong.
+He also spent several years in Fiji as the Trade and Investment Director of the South Pacific Forum Secretariat and served as Expert Adviser to the UN Conference on Trade and Development and the UN Commission for Sustainable Development.